gohugoio/hugo/content/en/content-management/multilingual.md

 ### Dynamically localizing menus with i18n
 While customizing menus per language is useful, your config file can become hard to maintain if you have a lot of languages

-If your menus are the same in all languages, and the only thing that changes is the actual translation, you can use the menu `.Identifier` as a translation key for the name of the the menu:
+If your menus are the same in all languages (ie. if the only thing that changes is the translated name) you can use the `.Identifier` as a translation key for the menu name:

 {{< code-toggle file="config" >}}
 [[menu.main]]